Krishna-Aggarwal-11/srch.io/README.md

     npm install # to install the node packages npm run dev # to run the web page
  ```
-- Now let us set up the backend for searching and returning the results to the Mixtral 8x7B on LeptonAI platform
+- Enable the backend using the LeptonAI engine
  ```Python
     $ export SEARCHAPI_API_KEY=YOUR_API_KEY
     # specify the backend and run the python file